ChartsCSS/ChartsCSS.org/src/development/design-principles.md

 ## No JavaScript

 The core project should not use JS.
 If it cannot be done using CSS, it won't be part of the framework.
-Saying that, end users can add their own "plugins" using JS.
+Saying that, end users can add their own "JS Plugins".

 ## Learn from the Community

-We are highly encourage our users to customize their charts and share new methods, innovative techniques and advance use cases with the community.
+We are highly encourage our users to customize their charts and share with the community new methods, innovative techniques and advance use cases.